-Have a signpost to the full terms and conditions
+Include a signpost to the full terms and conditions

 Deal with participants fairly and don’t disappoint unnecessarily

-Pick prize draw winners at random
+Select prize draw winners at random

-For more information please see 'Promotional marketing: Terms and conditions'.
+For more information, please see 'Promotional marketing: Terms and conditions'.

 Promoters need to take care that appropriate measures are in place to ensure that the structure, or mechanic, of their promotion is not open to abuse.
 Allowing abuse is likely to cause consumers who have participated fairly to be disadvantaged.
 For more information see 'Promotional marketing: Abuse'.